YashaswiniYerramsetty/Smart-Attendance-System/README.md

 ---

 Features
-Load students from CSV or user input
+Load students from CSV or user input,
-Randomly mark attendance as Present or Absent
+Randomly mark attendance as Present or Absent,
-Save attendance in a CSV file with details
+Save attendance in a CSV file with details,
-Fully interactive and easy to run
+Fully interactive and easy to run,
-Simple and easy-to-understand Python code
+Simple and easy-to-understand Python code.

 ---